FREE Shipping on orders over $899

 Benefits: Garlic can help eliminate harmful bacteria and parasites from the gut, promoting a healthy gut environment.
 It may also help reduce inflammation in the digestive tract.

-How to Use: Garlic can be consumed fresh, in capsules or as an extract.
-It is recommended to include garlic in the daily diet to take advantage of its benefits for intestinal health.
+How to Use It: Garlic can be consumed fresh, in capsule form, or as an extract.
+It's recommended to include garlic in your daily diet to take advantage of its benefits for intestinal health.

 Remember that prevention is better than cure